-42. STATISTICIANS
+43. STATISTICIANS

-- 42.1 Statisticians shall be provided by the Home Club.
-It is the responsibility of the Home Club to pay the Statisticians expenses in accordance with the current rates of Basketball England set out in Appendix 3.
-All Statisticians must wear the approved Basketball England uniform. - 42.2 For Division One Men, Division One Women and Division Two Men games, or games where teams from these divisions meet in Cup competitions, two statisticians who hold as a minimum the Introduction to Statistics qualification must be appointed to the game.

-Failure to meet these regulations will result in an automatic fine being imposed (See Regulation 49.16).
+- 43.1 Statisticians shall be appointed by the Home Club.
+It is the responsibility of the Home Club to pay the Statisticians expenses in accordance with the current rates of Basketball England set out in Appendix 3. - 43.2 All Statisticians must wear the approved Basketball England uniform. - 43.3 For Division One Men, Division One Women and Division Two Men games, or games where teams from these divisions play at home in Cup competitions, two statisticians who hold as a minimum the Introduction to Statistics qualification must be appointed to the game. - 43.4 Failure to meet these regulations will result in an automatic fine being imposed in accordance with Regulation 49.16.